ramteid/omni/docs/docs/intro.md

 ## Architecture for IT Teams

-Understanding Clio's architecture helps with:
+Understanding Omni's architecture helps with:
 - **Resource planning** and sizing
 - **Network configuration** and security
 - **Backup and disaster recovery** planning